Does Time REALLY = Sex = Love = Money? Here’s the First Research

-The most accurate answer I can give you is the elements can be interchangable (and I’m not referencing a “one night experience,” here) for many humans.
+The most accurate answer I can give you is the elements can be interchangeable (and I’m not referencing a “one night experience,” here) for many humans.

 And…now we know who is more likely to be influenced by which elements and why!

-Researchers wanted to tease out a bunch of stuff about motivation, influence and neural equivelants as they relate to Visual Subliminal Stimulation.
+Researchers wanted to tease out a bunch of stuff about motivation, influence and neural equivalents as they relate to Visual Subliminal Stimulation.

 So here’s the necessary background: